80 F

 Trump signs order aiming to lower U.S. drug costs to match prices abroad

-WASHINGTON — President signed an executive order Monday aimed at lowering by pressuring pharmaceutical companies to align their U.S. pricing models with those in similarly wealthy countries.
+WASHINGTON — President Donald signed an Monday aimed at lowering by pressuring pharmaceutical companies to align their U.S. pricing models with those in similarly wealthy countries.

 The executive order, which the White House dubbed the “most-favored-nation” policy, gives pharmaceutical companies 30 days to negotiate lower drug prices with the government.